London Waldorf School began as the vision of a small group formed in 1976 to study Waldorf education.

-The school has grown to 150 students, has cultivated a stable faculty and atmosphere of consensus-building, has added a Parent and Child, Nursery, Aftercare and Homeschooled Visitor programs, and has become a fully accredited member of the Association of Waldorf Schools of North America as well as the National Council for Private School Accreditation.
+The school has since grown to over 150 students, has cultivated a stable faculty and atmosphere of consensus-building, has added a Parent and Child, two Licensed Childcare Classes, Aftercare and Summer Camp programs, and has become a fully accredited member of the Association of Waldorf Schools of North America as well as the National Council for Private School Accreditation.

-We are immensely grateful to the countless individuals and groups who have sacrificed and contributed to the well-being of our school community and its bright hopes for the future.
+We are immensely grateful to the countless individuals and groups who have, through generosity and sacrifice, contributed to the well-being of our school community and its bright hopes for the future.